matt-lindsay/pluralsight-building-web-apps/README.md

 - `mssql` npm package used to connect to SQL Server.
 - Modify `package.json` to include `:*` in start script e.g. `DEBUG=app:* nodemon app.js`

+#### Async

+- Async negates the requirement to use Promises.
+I haven't fully implemented the SQL Server example, but Async is used in bookRoutes.js

+#### Middleware

+-